Boys Ranch Independent School District

 Boys Ranch Independent School District is a public school district in Oldham County, Texas (USA).

 Finances

-The Boys Ranch School District serves Cal Farley's Boys Ranch, a facility for at-risk boys and girls primarily from the local area, but also for youth around the world.
+The Boys Ranch School District serves Cal Farley's Boys Ranch, a facility for at-risk boys and girls primarily from the local area but also for youth worldwide.
 Boys Ranch is a non-profit entity.
 Unlike other Texas school districts, Boys Ranch has no taxable base.
 Instead, Boys Ranch relies on donor contributions.

 As of the 2010-2011 school year, the appraised valuation of property in the district was $0.
-The maintenance tax rate was $0.000 and the bond tax rate was $0.000 per $100 of appraised valuation.
+The maintenance tax rate was $0.000 and the bond tax rate was $0.000, per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "academically unacceptable" by the Texas Education Agency.
 Six percent of districts in Texas in 2011 received the same rating.
 No state accountability ratings will be given to districts in 2012.
 A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).